amcd08/EGM722_Assignment/README.md

   Once you have successfully cloned the repository, you can then create a `conda` environment.

   To do this, use the environment.yml file provided in the repository.
-If you have Anaconda Navigator installed, you can do this by selecting __Import__ from the bottom of the __Environments__ panel.
+With Anaconda Navigator, you can do this by selecting __Import__ from the bottom of the __Environments__ panel.

   Otherwise, you can open a command prompt (on Windows, you may need to select an Anaconda command prompt).
 Navigate